 For your present-wrapping accompanying listening pleasure, here’s collection of mostly forgotten festive singles dating from the late fifties to the late sixties, with a pop and soul-fuelled flavour of Christmas in the days when shops shut at five, television was in black and white and shut down overnight, and the local Department Store Grotto was a bigger draw than The Big Film.
 All you had was secretly twiddling the radio dial with the volume turned down low…

-Given my fascination for all things Radio Caroline and late-night early BBC2, you probably won’t be too surprised to find out that I have an equal fascination with how Christmas was celebrated in this relatively recent yet culturally and technologically simpler time; and yet, as you’ll find out, even then some people were already complaining that it had all got too commercial and everyone had forgotten the real meaning.
-The screenshots are taken from the Round Window film in the earliest surviving Christmas edition of Play School, which of course dates from 1970 and is in colour but I feel it’s appropriate so that’s that.
+Given my fascination for all things Radio Caroline and late-night early BBC2, you probably won’t be too surprised to find out that I have an equal fascination with how Christmas was celebrated in this relatively recent yet culturally and technologically simpler time; and yet, as you’ll find out, even then some people were already complaining that it had all got too commercial and everyone had forgotten the real meaning of Christmas.
+In case you were wondering, the screenshots are taken from the Round Window film in the earliest surviving Christmas edition of Play School, which of course dates from 1970 and is in colour but I feel it’s appropriate so that’s that.
 Incidentally, if you’re interested, you can read more about that edition of Play School – and its bizarre direct link to The Box Of Delights – in my book Can’t Help Thinking About Me.

 Here’s the full playlist, and you can find some sleevenotes below.